markmybytes/rpc-table/README.md

 <p align="right"> -->

 This project provides an alternative to DataTables's responsive plugin.
-JQuery is still an dependency of DataTables and you may not want to include JQuery into your project. rpc-table is completely written vanilla Javascript without any dependency to make your table's columns collapse when needed.
+JQuery is still an dependency of DataTables and you may not want to include JQuery into your project. _rpc-table_ is completely written vanilla Javascript without any dependency to make your table's columns collapse when needed.

-rpc-table is "listener safe".
-When a column are "hidden" and the cell content is an HTML node (e.g. button), the content will be **MOVED** into a collapsible menu (not clone or copy) so that the listener binded on the DOM node will in theory be retained.
+_rpc-table_ is "listener safe".
+When a column are "collapsed" and if the cell content is an HTML node (e.g. button), the content will be **MOVED** into a collapsible menu (not clone or copy) so that the listener binded on the DOM node will in theory be retained.

 Althought this implementation is not efficient, it maximise the chance of retain the functionality and behaviour of third party reactive library like Alpine.js or HTMX, or custom event listener.